Tips for Wearing a Face Mask with Asthma

 - Try to go out during cooler periods of the day.

-- Do not share face masks or coverings.
+- Do not share face masks.

 If you have trouble wearing a non-medical mask or are unable to wear one it is important to contact your healthcare provider to review your asthma control.